Zpcolburn/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - House Colors: The color of the student's card changes depending on which house they were sorted.
 - Card Sorting/Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)

+## lessons
+-Time managment is key for projects.
+-Plan your project out how you want it to work.
+-Focus on the MVP you can always style once its up and working.